 - Hold the pinecone tightly in your hand and with one spare finger, hold a pinecone scale on the end.

 - Place the drill in the center of a pinecone scale you’re supporting, and slowly push the turning drill piece into the scale.
 Keep the drill turning while you’re pulling it back out of the scale too.

 - I’d suggest having a practice go before you make one.
 A couple of scales are bound to crack before you get comfortable with the pressure and location of the drill.

 - Once you’ve drilled a hole into most of the pinecone scales – you don’t have to do them all – you’re ready to let you child start pinecone threading with the flexible needle.

-I hope your kids love threading pinecones.
-I do love that this activity extends on from what we’ve already seen and builds higher function fine motor skills.
+I do love that this activity extends on from weaving around a pinecone and builds higher function fine motor skills.
+Your kids love threading pinecones.